BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Experiments

 \subsubsection{Training Details}

 Prior to training for the trajectory prediction task, we pre-train the Sensor Encoder on a BEV map segmentation task to enhance its ability to capture static scene elements.
-The model is implemented in PyTorch and optimized using AdamW.
-The initial learning rate is set to $1\times 10^{-4}$ and decayed by a factor of 0.4 every 5 epochs, with a weight decay of 0.01.
+The model is implemented in PyTorch and optimized using AdamW with a weight decay of 0.01.
+We adopt a warm-up cosine learning rate schedule, linearly increasing the learning rate from 0 to 1.0$\times$10$^{-4}$ over the first 3 epochs and subsequently decaying it to 5.0$\times$10$^{-6}$ following a cosine annealing strategy for the remainder of training.
 Dropout and layer normalization are applied to decrease overfitting.
-We train the model for 30 epochs with a batch size of 8 using four NVIDIA RTX 4090 GPUs.
-In order to jointly optimize different aspects of trajectory prediction,
+We train the model for 15 epochs with a batch size of 8 using four NVIDIA RTX 4090 GPUs.
+In order to jointly optimize different aspects of trajectory prediction, our model is trained end-to-end using multiple loss functions shown in Eq.~\eqref{eq:total} and loss weights summarized in Section II.C.